 - All students participate in one musical performance each year.

 - Students develop a large repertoire of songs.

 - General music studies include rhythm, melody, games, instruments, composition, dance, and composers.

-- Students receive 30 minutes of daily physical education in grades Pre-K – 6.
+- Students receive 30 minutes of daily physical education in all grades.

 - Instruction strives for a lifetime approach to fitness and physical activity.

 - P.E. provides many different physical activity choices designed to develop students' self-confidence.
 The activities feature cooperative as well as competitive games.
 We actively teach cooperation, fair play, and responsible participation.

 - Our program is based partially on the SPARK, Healthy Lifestyle Choice, SMART, and Organ Wise Guys curriculums.

 - Rapides Foundation along with Gilchrist Construction Company generously assisted with the building of a community track located on the school grounds.
 Students run once a week and are active participants in the local Rapides Junior Runners program.